ethereum/portal-network-specs/legacy/state/head-mpt-state-network.md

 Nodes are responsible for storing fixed state subtree, across all 256 recent blocks.

 Nodes are expected to have access to the latest 256 block headers, which they will use to validate content and handle re-orgs.
-The [History](../history/history-network.md) and [Beacon](../beacon-chain/beacon-network.md) networks can be used for this purpose, but implementations can use other out-of-protocol solutions as well.
+The [Legacy History](../history/history-network.md) and [Beacon](../beacon-chain/beacon-network.md) networks can be used for this purpose, but implementations can use other out-of-protocol solutions as well.